 Free Halloween movie options

-If your budget is tight, but you still want to get in the mood with a movie, take a free trial of FUBO-tv or Sling TV, but remember that you only have a week before you’re charged, so you must cancel.
+If your budget is tight, but you still want to get in the mood with a movie, take a free trial of FUBO-tv or a one-month free trial of Hulu, but remember that you will be charged unless you cancel before the trial is up.
 YouTube also offers some full-length movies for free.